rafalradx/quotes-mongo-redis/README.md

 **Usage**

-- Clone this repository into a folder of choice on your local machine using the following command:
+- Clone this repository into a folder of your choice on your local machine using the following command:
     ```
     git clone https://github.com/rafalradx/quotes-mongo-redis
     ```
-- Navigate into the repo folder and create `config.ini` file with your login info to mongoDB.
-See connection string of your provider:
+- Navigate into the repo folder and create `config.ini` file with your login info to mongoDB:
     ```
     [DB]
     USER=somebody